• How it works

 Step 4.
 Try a different key

 Step 5.
-Wipe off excess lubricant
+Wipe off extra lubricant

 Step 6.
-Check the door alignment
+Check door alignment

 Step 7.
 Call a locksmith if needed